streamnative/pulsar-hub/connectors/debezium-postgres-source/2.4.1/debezium-postgres-source.md

 ---
-description: The Debezium source connector pulls messages from MySQL or PostgreSQL to Pulsar topics
+description: The Debezium source connector pulls messages from PostgreSQL and persists the messages to Pulsar topics.
 author: ["ASF"]
 contributors: ["ASF"]
 language: Java